backend-development/backend-development-textbook/source/rails_gems.md

 gem install devise
 ```

-In a Rails project you should let bundler do the work: you just add the
+In a Rails Project you should let bundler do the work: you just add the
 gem to the `Gemfile`, and then run

 ``` shell